-Liquidity-As of December 31, 2020, the Company had cash and cash equivalents of \$38.0 million.
+Liquidity-As of December 31, 2021, the Company had cash and cash equivalents of \$83.3 million.
+As of December 31, 2020, the Company had cash and cash equivalents of \$38.0 million.
 As of December 31, 2020, the Company had a net cash balance of \$20.8 million calculated as cash and cash equivalents, less both the short-term and long-term portions of the Company's Credit Facility (defined below).
-As of December 31, 2020, the Company also can borrow an additional \$21.0 million under its Credit Facility.
-As of December 31, 2019, the Company had a net cash balance of \$4.6 million.
 The Company believes that its likely sources of cash should be sufficient to fund operations for the next twelve months and thereafter for the foreseeable future.
-However, the circumstances relating to COVID-19 and its evolution are unpredictable and, if circumstances surrounding COVID-19 should evolve in a significantly adverse manner it is possible our liquidity could be materially and adversely affected.